breakthatbass/cdox/README.md

 # cdox

-a script to automate documentation of `c` projects.
+a script to automate documentation of your projects.

-i made this super fast just to get a bunch of documentation automated and done quick. maybe i'll come back and make the code clean and proper when i get some time! in the meantime it's working well enough.

 ## usage
 ```